Harshitha248/sonardatset/README.md

 # sonardatset
-It describes about sonar datase
+It describes about sonar dataset